EDUCBA Logo

 CHA Chamfer Creates a chamfer, i.e., a symmetrical sloping surface between two non-parallel lines.

-CO Copy Duplicates a specific object at a different location as per the need.
+CO Copy Duplicates a specific object to a different location as needed.

 DI Distance Measures the angle and distance between two points in a drawing.